Tetraethyllead: "Ethyl Fluid"

-For mixing with raw gasoline, TEL was most commonly supplied in the form of "Ethyl Fluid", which consisted of TEL blended with 1,2-dichloroethane and 1,2-dibromoethane.
+For mixing with raw gasoline, TEL was most commonly supplied in the form of "Ethyl Fluid", consisting of TEL blended with 1,2-dichloroethane and 1,2-dibromoethane, which prevent lead from building up in the engine.
 Ethyl Fluid also contained a reddish dye to distinguish treated from untreated gasoline and discourage the use of leaded gasoline for other purposes such as cleaning.

-In the 1920s before safety procedures were strengthened, 17 workers for the Ethyl Corporation, DuPont, and Standard Oil died from the effects of exposure to lead.
+In the 1920s, before safety procedures were strengthened, 17 workers for the Ethyl Corporation, DuPont, and Standard Oil died from the effects of exposure to lead.
+The grim news was not well received by US legislators and a brief ban was put into place.
+However, it was lifted on recommendation of the United States Surgeon General and a panel of scientists in 1929, after extensive lobbying efforts by the aforementioned companies.
+It would be another half century until a similar effort was made to rein in the additive, spearheaded by the EPA in the 1980s.
+This time, concerns for health and the environment were aided by the increasing use of catalytic converters, which cannot tolerate TEL.

 Ethyl Fluid's formulation consisted of: